 Actual or perceived conflicts of interest for directors and employees of FirstCape group companies can arise from any competing interests.
-For example, directors and employees of FirstCape group companies may invest into YouWealth from time to time.

 Directors are required to disclose conflicts of interest and there are processes for recording and managing these conflicts.

 FirstCape group companies' employees are required under the terms of their individual employment agreements to disclose and register potential or actual conflicts of interest to FirstCape so that these can be effectively managed.